sandhyasen9405-lab/Offline-Mesh-/README.md

  - Decentralized Offline Communication System

  Overview
--OfflineMesh is a conceptual decentralized communication system designed to enable messaging, file sharing, and image transfer without internet access.
+-OfflineMesh is a conceptual decentralized communication system designed to enable messaging, file sharing, and image transfer without any internet access.

 The system uses a mesh-based architecture where devices act as nodes that forward data between each other.